lyndskg/100-Projects-of-Code/README.md

 71. Risk
 72. Chess
 73. Snake ✓
    - Python (2/3/23).
 A simple simulation of the classic arcade snake game using the cross-platform "Pygame" Python module.
+Runs in Terminal.
 Assisted by guides from [Edureka](https://www.edureka.co/blog/snake-game-with-pygame/) and [Geeks for Geeks](https://www.geeksforgeeks.org/snake-game-in-python-using-pygame-module/).
 74. Tetris
 75. Chess AI
 76. Snake AI